Ann Wright: Gaza flotilla

-On June 3, 2010 Wright was interviewed by Democracy Now!
-She was on the Challenger 1, and observed the Israeli soldiers rappeling down from helicopters onto the deck of the Turkish ship Mavi Marmara.
+Wright was on board the Challenger 1, a vessel that was part of the first Gaza Freedom Flotilla, organized by the Free Gaza Movement, which was raided by Israel on 30 May 2010.
+On June 3, 2010 Wright was interviewed by Democracy Now! and described observing the Israeli soldiers rappeling down from helicopters onto the deck of the Turkish ship Mavi Marmara.
 Her own ship was boarded.
 "Flash bangs were used.
 One of our journalists was hit with something of an electric shock.
 I don’t know that it was a taser."

-Wright was one of five activists who offered themselves up for arrest in Rep. Brad Sherman's office after he made a public statement that any American who provides humanitarian aid to Gaza should be prosecuted under the Antiterrorism and Effective Death Penalty Act of 1996.
+Subsequently, on 10 June 2010, Wright was one of five activists who offered themselves up for arrest in California Rep. Brad Sherman's office after he made a public statement that any American who provides humanitarian aid to Gaza should be prosecuted under the Antiterrorism and Effective Death Penalty Act of 1996.
 No arrests were made.

 September 11th attacks and the 9/11 Commission report

-In a 2007 interview on the Air America Radio network, Wright described the 9/11 Commission report on the September 11 terrorist attacks as "totally inadequate", adding that she does not understand why the US national intelligence and defense operations completely failed and how the Pentagon could be hit on 9/11.
-Earlier, in 2004, she had signed a Letter to Congress, criticizing the Commission report for serious shortcomings and omissions, which according to the signatories renders the report flawed and casts doubt on the validity of its recommendations.
+In a 2007 interview on the Air America Radio network, Wright described the 9/11 Commission Report on the September 11 attacks as "totally inadequate", adding that she does not understand why the US national intelligence and defense operations completely failed and how the Pentagon could be hit on 9/11.

+Earlier, in 2004, she signed a letter to Congress, criticizing the 9/11 Commission for serious shortcomings and omissions, which according to the signatories renders the report flawed and casts doubt on the validity of its recommendations.